 We will also demonstrate how to use the tools to automatically create pivot points and uncover the relationships between threat actors.

 Prof. Dr. Thomas SchreckProf.
-Dr. Thomas Schreck (Forum of Incident Response and Security Teams (FIRST), DE)
+Dr. Thomas Schreck (Munich University of Applied Sciences, DE)

 April 22, 2025 09:00-09:15